regen-network/regen-data-standards/src/content/impact/ReducedFertilizerAmendments.md

 image: ./dummy.svg
 ---

-Reduction of natural or synthetic nutrients typically applied to the soil to boost plant growth.
+Reduction of natural or synthetic nutrients typically applied to the soil to boost plant growth and yields.